 Studio events and sales will be in 5 locations, each with multiple artists.
-Proceeds from the sale will benefit Western Pond Turtle habitat enhancements in Tualatin.
+20% of the proceeds will benefit Western Pond Turtle habitat enhancements in Tualatin.
 Click for map

 Tour the wetland and learn about Western Pond Turtles with The Wetlands Conservancy Urban Land Steward.
 Tours will take place at 11 am and 1 pm.
 RSVP now.